 Dr. Michael Niccole, M.D., F.A.C.S.

-Dr. Michael Niccole is the Medical Director of CosmetiCare Plastic Surgery Center & MedSpa in Corona Del Mar, California, which he co-founded in 1982.
-He has been practicing medicine for 48 years and specializes in cosmetic surgery of the face, breast, nose and body.
-He was voted OC Weekly's "Best Cosmetic Surgeon" for multiple years.
+Dr. Michael Niccole is the medical director of CosmetiCare Plastic Surgery Center & MedSpa in Newport Beach, California, which he co-founded in 1982.
+He specializes in cosmetic surgery of the face, breast, nose and body and was voted OC Weekly’s Best Cosmetic Surgeon multiple times.

 Author Bio